Nie Shicheng

-Nie Shicheng (聂士成 (Niè Shìchéng, Nieh Shih-ch'eng); 1836 – July 1900) was a Chinese general who served the imperial government during the Boxer Rebellion.
+Nie Shicheng (聂士成 (Niè Shìchéng, Nieh Shih-ch'eng); 1836 – July 1900) was a Chinese general of the Qing dynasty who served the imperial government during the Boxer Rebellion.
 Rising from obscure origins from Hefei, Anhui Province, in the early 1850s, Nie Shicheng managed to pass the county examinations for bureaucratic positions, but due to the Taiping rebellion he was forced to abandon a bureaucratic career and become a soldier.

 Military career

 In the late 1850s, Nie was in the service of Yuan Jiasan (the father of Yuan Shikai) against rebel forces in the Nian Rebellion, under whom he was commissioned as a lieutenant and then in the Huai Army in the suppression of the Taiping Rebellion, at the end of which he was promoted to general.